 Turns out Chinese empresses enjoyed a DIY face mask as much as the rest of us.
 Their ingredient of choice?
 Mung beans, which were ground to a paste and thought to be good for healing acne and de-puffing, Brian says.
 Don’t enjoy the thought of putting mashed beans on your face?
 Try buying powdered mung beans (you can pick this up at your local Asian market or order some on Amazon) and mixing it with Greek yogurt for a potentially skin-brightening mask that’s less messy.
 Brian also says Wei is launching a Mung Bean Sprout Stress-Relieving Soothing Mask in the fall, featuring a sheet mask that floats in “the essence of mung bean pressed at the point of germination.”
 Stay tuned!

 Turmeric is the DIY mask ingredient of choice for many brides in the Middle East, and it turns out Chinese women feel the same about this potent orange root; Brian says women in ancient China would make turmeric masks to help reduce wrinkles and even their skin tone.
 “Mix one tablespoon of almond milk, one teaspoon of honey, and one teaspoon of turmeric,” she instructs.
 “If you want the consistency of your mask to be thicker, you can use yogurt or add a drop more honey, but I like using almond milk because it contains vitamin E and antioxidants.”
 She uses a face brush to apply the mixture to her face (“turmeric can be messy!”) and leaves it on for 10 to 15 minutes before rinsing off.
 The result?
 Skin worthy of an empress.

-Keep scrolling to shop some of our favorite Wei skincare products!
+Check out some of our favorite Wei skincare products.